asaddevx/Main.Repo/React_Native+firebase(Smart_Budget_Analyzer)/README.md

 - **User Experience**: Touch-friendly, responsive design with smooth animations
 - **Professional Look**: Modern interface aligned with industry best practices

-### 🎓 Academic Context
-Developed as a **final-year project** at **COMSATS University, Islamabad**, under the supervision of **Ma'am Komal Hassan**.
-The project demonstrates advanced software engineering and AI integration skills for academic evaluation.

 ---